 A talent-management strategy should link to business strategy to function more appropriately.
 Agile is not just for tech anymore – it is transforming how organizations hire, develop and manage their people.

-A talent check on me in German.
-The results give you an overview of my qualities and interests.
+A talent check on Eric in German.
+The results give you an overview of his qualities and interests.

 These eleven described characteristics have been developed and tested according to psychological aspects with labor market experts and psychologists.